aragilar/dnd-flask/data/documentation/combat.md

 ### Difficult Terrain

 Combat rarely takes place in bare rooms or on featureless plains.
-Boulder-strewn caverns, briar-choked forests, treacherous staircases-the setting of a typical fight contains dificult terrain.
+Boulder-strewn caverns, briar-choked forests, treacherous staircases-the setting of a typical fight contains difficult terrain.

-Every foot of movement in dificult terrain costs 1 extra foot.
-This rule is true even if multiple things in a space count as dificult terrain.
+Every foot of movement in difficult terrain costs 1 extra foot.
+This rule is true even if multiple things in a space count as difficult terrain.

-Low furniture, rubble, undergrowth, steep stairs, snow, and shallow bogs are examples of dificult terrain.
-The space of another creature, whether hostile or not, also counts as dificult terrain.
+Low furniture, rubble, undergrowth, steep stairs, snow, and shallow bogs are examples of difficult terrain.
+The space of another creature, whether hostile or not, also counts as difficult terrain.

 ### Being Prone